-1. A buyer's agent submits an offer to Holly, a listing agent, at a cooperating firm.
+1. cooperating firm.
 Holly sends the offer via email to the seller and reviews it.
 The seller agrees to the terms, signs the offer, and scans and emails it back to the listing agent.
 Was a contract created?
-Yes / No

-2. Thomie, a dual agent, represents Jay in purchasing a home listed by his firm.
+2. Thomie, a dual agent, represents Jay in purchasing a property listed by his firm.
 Jay and the seller provide written authority for Thomie to act as a dual agent.
 Thomie assists Jay with preparing an offer.
 Thomie then presents the offer to the seller, and the seller signs it.
 Was a contract created?
-Yes / No